What is Beckwith-Wiedemann spectrum and isolated lateralized overgrowth?

-The estimated risk for all types of tumors in children with Beckwith-Wiedemann syndrome is between 4% (about 1 in 20) and 21% (about 1 in 5).
-The estimated risk for all types of tumors in children with isolated hemihypertrophy is about 6% (about 1 in 17).
+The estimated risk for all types of tumors in children with Beckwith-Wiedemann spectrum is between 4% (about 1 in 20) and 21% (about 1 in 5).
+The estimated risk for all types of tumors in children with isolated lateralized overgrowth is about 6% (about 1 in 17).
 The greatest time of risk is in the first 8 years of life.

-What are other physical findings seen in people with Beckwith-Wiedemann syndrome?
+What are other physical findings seen in people with Beckwith-Wiedemann spectrum?

-Children with Beckwith-Wiedemann syndrome may have the some of the following additional physical findings.
+Children with Beckwith-Wiedemann spectrum may have the some of the following additional physical findings.

 - Creases or pits in or around the ear lobe